ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 This is out of scope for this tutorial, but don't hesitate to go further and build up on this!

+Note : this tutorial is compatible with branch 2.6.

 ## References

-GitHub repository for this custom plugin: [https://github.com/supaiku0/custom-transactions](https://github.com/supaiku0/custom-transactions)
+GitHub repository for this custom plugin: [https://github.com/KovacZan/custom-transaction](https://github.com/KovacZan/custom-transaction)